WHAT ARE ACTIVE RELEASE TREATMENTS?

 Each of these factors can cause your body to produce tough, dense scar tissue in the affected area.
 This scar tissue binds up and ties down tissues that need to move freely.
 As scar tissue builds up, muscles become shorter and weaker, tension on tendons causes tendonitis, and nerves can become trapped.
 This can cause reduced range of motion, loss of strength, and pain.
 If a nerve is trapped, you may also feel tingling, numbness, and weakness.

-Every ART session is actually a combination of examination and treatment.
-The ART provider uses his or her hands to evaluate the texture, tightness and movement of muscles, fascia, tendons, ligaments and nerves.
+Every Active Release Treatment session is actually a combination of examination and treatment.
+The Active Release Treatments provider uses his or her hands to evaluate the texture, tightness and movement of muscles, fascia, tendons, ligaments and nerves.
 Abnormal tissues are treated by combining precisely directed tension with very specific patient movements.

-These treatment protocols – over 500 specific moves – are unique to ART.
+These treatment protocols – over 500 specific moves – are unique to Active Release Treatments.
 They allow providers to identify and correct the specific problems that are affecting each individual patient.
-ART is not a cookie-cutter approach.
+Active Release Treatment is not a cookie-cutter approach.

 WHAT IS PHYSICAL THERAPY?